vbmobile/mobile-id-documentation/docs/Features/FaceCapture/FaceCapture_Index.md

     ///
     ///     Result<BiometricFaceCaptureReport, BiometricFaceCaptureError>
     ///     Where `BiometricFaceCaptureReport` contains  the results of the face capture
-    ///     operation and `BiometricFaceCaptureError` the possible errors that may occur during the process. func biometricFaceCapture(parameters: BiometricFaceCaptureParameters, viewController: UIViewController, completionHandler: @escaping (Result<BiometricFaceCaptureReport, BiometricFaceCaptureError>) -> Void)
+    ///     operation and `FaceCaptureReportError` the possible errors that may occur during the process. func biometricFaceCapture(parameters: BiometricFaceCaptureParameters, viewController: UIViewController, completionHandler: @escaping (Result<BiometricFaceCaptureReport, FaceCaptureReportError>) -> Void)
     ```

 The SDK provides UI solutions for the capture process and photo preview, as shown in the images